xuestella03/WINTER25-CS326/lectures/L16_exam_review/slides.md

 <!--s-->

-## Ground Rules
+## Exam Part II

 You will **not** be expected to do any programming on the exam.
 You will be asked to interpret code, identify errors, and explain concepts.
 The exam will be **closed book** and **closed notes**.
 You will not be allowed to use any resources during the exam.
 You will not need a calculator.

 The following topics will likely be covered on the exam -- they are not exhaustive but should give you a good idea of what to expect.
 Anything talked about in lecture or on your homework is fair game.

 The exam is approximately 60/40 in point value between Part I and Part II and of the course.
+There are ~ 50 questions written as of today.

 <!--s-->